-Can I still do a Recorded Exam when face-to-face exams are available?
+Can I still do a Video Exam when face-to-face exams are available?

 Yes.
 We recognise that there are lots of factors as to why this may be what you need right now.
 Both Face-to-face and Video Exams will be available for all sessions.
 You may also request an out-of-session Video Exam for a group of your students.
 These are subject to availability and a few other requirements so please contact the AMEB Tasmania office to find out more.

-Can I change to a recorded Exam if I'm enrolled in a face-to-face exam?
+Can I change to a Video Exam if I'm enrolled in a face-to-face exam?

 Yes but please note that, if your exam is already scheduled, we will require a minimum of two weeks' notice so that we can provide you with the details you need.
 Additionally, there is a transfer fee associated with this change (please check our Policies page for more details).

-If I am preparing a selection of orchestral excerpts for my Recorded Exam, do I need to perform them all in the recording?
+If I'm preparing a selection of orchestral excerpts for my Video Exam, do I need to perform them all in the recording?

 No, you won't need to perform all of the excerpts.
-Please have a look at the Recorded Exam Guidelines, where we have included a section of instructions for this unique component.
+Please have a look at the Video Exam Guidelines, where we have included instructions for this unique exam component.

 What happens if the technology fails for me and I am unable to complete my exam?

-You may restart the recording once you have solved your technology issues.
+You can simply restart the recording once you have solved your technology issues.
 Please note that the entire exam performance must be recorded in one take.
 We do recommend, however, that you are well organised don't leave it to the last minute to record your exam performance.

 How good does the recording quality need to be?

 Good enough to convey the abilities, tone, and stylistic nuances performed by the candidate - this means that higher grades will need better quality.
 While we're not expecting recording studio-level quality, AMEB does reserve the right to request the Candidate to repeat the exam if the quality is insufficient for the purposes of assessing their capabilities.

 Can I provide a separate audio recording?

 Yes.
-If your recording equipment does not record your audio with your visual, you may provide a better quality version of the audio separately.
-In this case, you MUST provide the full video (with original audio) so that we can match up the two recordings are a match.
+If your recording equipment automatically separates your audio from your visual, or if you'd like to provide a better quality version of the audio separately, that's ok.
+In this case, you MUST still provide the full video (with original audio) so that we can confirm that the two recordings are a match.
 Don't worry about providing just one file - we'd actually like to keep them separate for verification purposes.

 What happens next?
 How do I know when to do my recording?
 What's the timeline?

-After enrolments close, we'll start scheduling exams just like the face-to-face timetables.
+After enrolments close, we'll start timetabling exams just like the face-to-face schedules.
 Candidates will be notified at least two weeks prior to an exam due date.
-Candidates may undertake their exam recording, any time from enrolment up until the exam is due.
+Candidates may undertake their exam recording at any time from enrolment up until the exam is due.
 The exam recording and all accompanying documentation must be submitted on or before the due date.
 Candidates who do not meet this deadline will be recorded as non attendance for their exam.
-Following the due date, we'll take one week to process and check exams, preparing everything for the Examiners - we'll email you to confirm we have everything as quickly as we can.
+Following the due date, we'll take about a week to process and check exams, preparing everything for the Examiners - at this point, we'll email you to confirm we have everything as quickly as we can.
 The Examiners will then assess the exam recordings in bulk, much like they would attend an exam day.
 Candidates should have their report within three weeks of their exam due date.